 - on disposal; or - when no more future economic benefits or service potential are expected from its use or disposal.

-11.5 Review of Useful Life Assessment
+11.5 Impairment Assessment

-The useful life of an intangible asset, that is not being amortised, shall be reviewed each period to determine whether events and circumstances continue to support an indefinite useful life assessment for that asset.
+An intangible asset that is not being amortised shall be reviewed each period to determine whether events and circumstances indicate any potential impairment indicator.